nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

 4. Read the Docs configuration

-Go to the ReadTheDocs and create an account there.
+Go to the ReadTheDocs and create an account there. [https://readthedocs.org/](https://readthedocs.org/)

-Click on the dasboard and then on **import**.
+Click on the dasboard and then on **Import A Project**.
 Name your project and add your git url inside **Repo**.
-In my case it’s:
+In this example it’s:

 ```
 https://github.com/USER_NAME/REPOSITORY_NAME